SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Method

 \subsection{Stage 3: Fusing RGB-thermal information and refining geometry}

 In the final stage, we jointly optimize surface and smoke Gaussian sets using both RGB and thermal images: \begin{itemize}[nosep,leftmargin=*] \item {\it Surface Gaussians:} Initialized from Stage 2, these Gaussians remain static and maintain identical opacity across modalities.
-We augment them with spherical harmonic coefficients to capture RGB appearance. \item {\it Smoke Gaussians:} Randomly initialized within the scene bounds, these Gaussians evolve temporally and exhibit modality-dependent opacity, reflecting smoke's varying visibility in RGB versus thermal images (Section~\ref{subsec:thermal}).
-Though in principle we could use Mie theory to model the relationship between opacities, we opt for a more flexible approach with two independent free variables for smoke visibility in each modality. \end{itemize}
+We augment them with spherical harmonic coefficients to capture RGB appearance. \item {\it Smoke Gaussians:} Randomly initialized within the scene bounds, these Gaussians evolve temporally and exhibit modality-dependent opacity, to model smoke's varying visibility in RGB versus thermal images (Section~\ref{subsec:thermal}).
+Though in principle we could use Mie theory to model opacities, we opt for a more flexible approach with two independent variables for smoke visibility in each modality. \end{itemize}